vlgiitr/unmasking-the-veil/README.md

 ## Acknowledgements

-We would like to thank the authors of "Ablating Concepts in Text-to-Image Diffusion Models" for open-sourcing their work[code](https://github.com/nupurkmr9/concept-ablation.git).
+We would like to thank the authors of "Ablating Concepts in Text-to-Image Diffusion Models" for open-sourcing their work [code](https://github.com/nupurkmr9/concept-ablation.git).